-There are two types of hard drive connections that a computer could have: Parallel ATA (PATA) and Serial ATA (SATA).
-SATA is most commonly used in nearly all computers today, due to below mentioned advantages.
+There are two types of hard drive connections that a computer could have: PATA (Parallel ATA), also known as IDE, and SATA (Serial ATA).
+SATA is most commonly used in nearly all computers today, due to below advantages.

 Increased data transfer rate

 The primary reason SATA is used over PATA is because of the increased data transfer speeds with that SATA.
 PATA is capable of data transfers speeds of 66/100/133 MBs/second, whereas SATA is capable of 150/300/600 MBs/second.
 The speed differences are due to the various flavors of PATA and SATA, with the fastest speeds being the latest version of each currently available.
 You'll notice that SATA's slowest speed is still faster than PATA's fastest speed.
-The improved speed of SATA allows for programs to load faster, as well as pictures and larger documents.
-For video game enthusiasts, faster data transfer speeds can mean better gaming experiences (i.e. smoother game-play).
+The improved speed of SATA allows for programs to load faster, and pictures and larger documents to open faster.
+For video game enthusiasts, faster data transfer speeds can mean better gaming experiences (i.e., smoother game-play).

 Easy cable management and cable length

 Another advantage of SATA over PATA is the length of the cable connecting the hard drive to the computer motherboard.
 The max length of a PATA cable is 18-inches, whereas a SATA cable can be up to 3.3 feet (1 meter) in length.
-This allows for more flexibility on where a hard drive can be mounted in a computer case.
+With this extra length, you have more flexibility of where a hard drive can be mounted in a computer case.

-SATA cables are also smaller in size than a PATA cable, allowing for increased airflow inside the computer case and decreased heat build up.
-This can help improve the overall life of a computer.
+SATA cables are also smaller in size than a PATA cable, allowing for increased airflow inside the computer case and decreased heat build-up.
+Better airflow helps improve the overall life of a computer.

 Support for more drives